 Discussion

 Global funding for nature conservation is far below what is required (Freeling and Connell, 2020; Laufer and Jones, 2021), and the funding that is available is rarely stable or sustainable over periods of more than a few years.
 To maximise conservation gains it is necessary to provide conservation managers, and conservation funders, with insights into the trade-offs between different approaches to long-term investment of limited resources in the context of increasing anthropogenic pressure on natural resources.
 To our knowledge, no studies have investigated the potential long-term consequences of existing funding mechanisms for conservation projects and organisations.
-Our results therefore provide crucial quantitative evidence that funders, conservation bodies, and landscape managers can use to develop more effective long-term investment strategies.
+Our results therefore provide crucial theoretical insight that funders, conservation bodies, and landscape managers can use to develop more effective long-term investment strategies.

 Primary scenarios (scenarios 1 to 3)